advaith1/howtodiscord/README.md

 Ironically, we also have a community Discord to discuss!
 Check us out @ [discord.gg/zXUJb9b](https://discord.gg/zXUJb9b)!

 ### About Discord
 Discord is a 21st Century communication platform, based around everyones favourite experience - games.
-Designed and made by a small but effective team in San Francisco, California, it's connected over 45 million users, and build communities from subreddits, YouTube Channels and Twitch Streamers.
+Designed and made by a small but effective team in San Francisco, California, Discord has connected over 45 million users and built communities from subreddits, YouTube Channels and Twitch Streamers.
 Started by Jason Citron in 2015, Discord's grown to be a leader in communication technology.

 ### Disclosure
 This repository, as of September 4th, 2017, is in no way, shape or form endorsed, supported, funded or related to Discord.